-AUFSI organizes and maintains numerous Working Groups, targeted research groups comprised of AUFSI Core Faculty.
+AUFSI organizes and maintains numerous Working Groups, which are targeted research groups consisting of AUFSI core faculty and other interested faculty campus wide.
 These groups involve collaboration across various Auburn University Colleges and Schools, as well as those from many other major universities and industry partners.
 More information and overviews of each group are coming soon, and public websites for certain groups are currently being developed.
-For more information about working groups, contact Regina Crapps at (334) 844-7456 or email her at firstname.lastname@example.org.
+For more information about working groups, contact Regina Crapps at (334) 844-7456 or email her at email@example.com.
+Current working groups:

-This working group is a collaboration between researchers from the Auburn University departments of animal science, poultry science, agricultural economics and rural sociology and Alabama Water Watch.
-The partnership also includes the College of Business and researchers from Tuskegee University.
-This group is completing year two of a five-year, USDA-funded project that aims to improve food security and safety on small cattle farms while helping to sustain the viability of small producers and vendors.
+This group is a collaboration between researchers from animal science, poultry science, agricultural economics and rural sociology and business as well as Alabama Water Watch and Tuskegee University.
+This group is completing a five-year, USDA-funded project to improve food security and safety on small cattle farms.
 Regulation and inspection of food products are inconsistent, so small farmers, farmers markets and small niche operators may not have adopted necessary food safety measures.
-For more information, contact Dr. Christy Bratcher at email@example.com.
+For information, contact Christy Bratcher at firstname.lastname@example.org.

-The AUFSI Obesity Working Group consists of individuals (both faculty and community partners) interested in obesity prevention.
-The primary purpose is to generate research proposals related to obesity prevention through interdisciplinary collaboration, shared expertise, and creating networking opportunities.
+This group consists of faculty members and community partners interested in obesity prevention.
 The group also provides a forum for faculty and community partners to share their research, outreach, or educational activities related to obesity prevention.
-The working group is open for anyone interested in obesity prevention research or outreach to share ideas, identify gaps, and generate potential solutions through scientific inquiry.
 It is expected that smaller research grant-writing teams will emerge from the larger group based on specific interests and expertise to target extramural funding opportunities.
-To learn more about the Obesity Working Group contact Dr. Bonnie Sanderson at (334) 844-6756 or firstname.lastname@example.org.
+To learn more contact Kimberly Garza at (334) 844-8360 or email@example.com.

-The Food Entrepreneur Working Group brings together the expertise of faculty members and others who are interested in helping budding food entrepreneurs.
-Faculty from animal sciences, fisheries and aquaculture, food science and business have joined with representatives of the Small Business Administration’s Small Business Development Center to sponsor two Food Entrepreneur Conferences, where aspiring entrepreneurs learned about subjects such as labeling, regulations, business plans, marketing and finding financing.
-Their next project is to establish the Virtual Food Entrepreneur Network, a web-based portal to provide all the information an aspiring food entrepreneur needs to know.
-To learn more about the Food Entrepreneur Working Group contact Dr. Jean Weese at (334) 844-7456 or email@example.com.
+The Food Entrepreneur Working Group brings together faculty members and others interested in helping budding food entrepreneurs.
+Faculty from animal sciences, fisheries and aquaculture, food science and business join with representatives of the SBA’s Small Business Development Center to sponsor conferences where aspiring entrepreneurs learn about labeling, regulations, business plans, marketing and finding financing.
+Their next project is to establish a web-based portal.
+To learn more, contact Jean Weese at (334) 844-7456 or firstname.lastname@example.org.

 Agricultural Economics, Rural Communities and Food Policy Working Group

-The Agricultural Economics and Rural Communities Working Group is currently working on a project to determine the factors that make a food hub successful.
-Although public interest in local and regional foods is soaring, many small- and mid-size farmers lack expertise to engage in the market, and food hubs can be a significant resource for these farmers.
-Food hubs can provide training to help small farmers fulfill the needs of schools and large retailers, while also facilitating marketing to these potential buyers.
-This group, which includes Auburn University faculty and Extension personnel struggling food hubs can benefit by learning strategies employed by successful food hubs.
-To learn more about the Agricultural Economics, Rural Communities and Food Policy Working Group contact Norbert Wilson at (334) 844-5616 or email@example.com.
+This group is interested in subjects such as the factors that make a food hub successful, which can be an important resource for farmers.
+Although public interest in local and regional foods is soaring, many small- and mid-size farmers lack expertise to engage in the market.
+Food hubs can provide training to help small farmers market to schools and large retailers.
+Struggling food hubs can benefit by learning strategies employed by successful food hubs.
+To learn more, contact Regina Crapps at (334) 844-7456 or email@example.com.

 Antibiotic Alternatives Working Group

-Members of this working group are interested in identifying alternatives to the nontherapeutic use of antibiotics in the raising of food animals such as cattle, poultry and swine.
+This group is interested in identifying alternatives to the non-therapeutic use of antibiotics in the raising of food animals.
 Low doses of antibiotics are commonly used to promote the growth of food-producing animals in addition to the therapeutic doses used to prevent, control and treat disease.
 Overuse of antibiotics is believed to be related to the appearance of antibiotic-resistant bacteria in the food supply, with the resistant pathogens ultimately cause resistant infections in humans.
-One possibility to be used as an alternative is a probiotic identified by a group member.
-To learn more about the Antibiotic Alternatives Working Group contact Sue Duran at (334) 844-6722 or firstname.lastname@example.org.
+To learn more, contact Sue Duran at (334) 844-6722 or firstname.lastname@example.org.